Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 ❌ No streaming or Bluetooth

-Because it has no Bluetooth connection, the ability to download a Sportify playlist to the device is not currently available, unlike other waterproof music players for swimming like the Underwater Audio Delphin or the H2O Audio Stream 3, which can be used to listen to Spotify, Audible, and so on.
+Because it has no Bluetooth connection, the ability to download a Spotify playlist to the device is not currently available, unlike other waterproof music players for swimming like the Underwater Audio Delphin or the H2O Audio Stream 3, which can be used to listen to Spotify, Audible, and so on.

 Shokz OpenSwim vs. FINIS Duo